fabric/fabric/docs/usage/fab.rst

     Sets :ref:`env.shell <shell>` to the given string, overriding the default shell wrapper used to execute remote commands.

+.. cmdoption:: --shortlist

+    Similar to :option:`--list <-l>`, but without any embellishment, just task names separated by newlines with no indentation or docstrings.

+    .. versionadded:: 0.9.2
+    .. seealso:: :option:`--list <-l>`

 .. cmdoption:: --show=LEVELS